GIVE

 • October 15

-Helping Today intentionally casts a wide net as the Foundation’s most utilized grant program, with almost any type of request coming under its umbrella.
+Helping Today intentionally casts a wide net as the Foundation’s most utilized grant program.
+Currently, we are encouraging applicants to present projects focused on building organizational capacity, addressing areas such as systems improvements, infrastructure needs, planning, financial sustainability, which ultimately strengthens a nonprofit’s ability to better deliver programming, and services now and scale appropriately for the future.
 To evaluate a project’s alignment with The Foundation’s grantmaking priorities and to demonstrate high potential for success, applicants will be asked to provide detailed responses related to the following:

 • Describing the project’s target population, including key demographics and geographic areas served.